 But what about humans, I hear you say.
 Well, let’s examine the juniper berries themselves which are packed full of health benefits, such as:

-2. They help reduce the risk of heart attacks because they contain flavonoids which help prevent clogged arteries.
+- 2. Also helps reduce the risk of heart attacks because they contain flavonoids which help prevent clogged arteries.
 They can help increase circulation and maintain vascular health.

-3. They are full of anti-oxidants and help the fight against wrinkles.
+- 3. Full of anti-oxidants, they help the fight against wrinkles.
 Yes.

-8. It is the one drink that diabetics can imbibe as there are only traces of sugar.
+- 8. If you are diabetic it is one of the best drinks for you as there are only traces of sugar.

 So, if Gin is made from juniper berries, ergo, GIN is good for you!